bqardi/rogue-like-rogue-survivor/README.md

 #### Battle system
 Currently the battle system is very basic and simple.
 It is created as a turn-based system, but only when enemies are present.
 In the following, character refers to both the player and the enemy.
 This is because both the Player class and the Enemy class inherits from Character class and therefore have shared properties, which makes it possible to create this dynamic battle system.
 CURRENTLY:
-- Turn based system (basics)
+- Turn based system (basics UPDATE: a little more advanced now)
 - Randomly choose the starting character
 - One action per turn, per character
 - Can attack opponent character (by moving into their tile), giving damage based on attacking characters strength
 - Enemy AI tracks the player and moves towards the player one tile at a time
+- UI for the turn based system (UPDATED)
+- Improving AI (especially so they don't move through obstacles (trees/rocks...), as they currently do) (UPDATED)
+- Implemented the Breadth-First Search algorithm (this was simpler for me to understand in contrast to the popular A* algorithm) to get enemies to steer around obstacles, and still move towards (or chase, if you will) the player.

 TODO:
-- UI for the turn based system
 - Choose the starting character based on some swiftness or speed parameter.
 Random if same value is shared between multiple characters
 - Possibility for escaping the battle (maybe if you are worried that you can't win the battle or just don't want to fight(?))
 - Possibility for evading attacks
-- Improving AI (especially so they don't move through obstacles (trees/rocks...), as they currently do)
 - Overall creating a story so the game has a purpose :smiley:

 #### Other things